QIWI-API/payments-docs/_merchant-form_en.html.md

 For the two-step payment, the [reimbursement](#reimburse) is formed only after the [order confirmation](#merchant-capture).

 <aside class="notice">
-By default, when holding funds, the service expects <a href="#merchant-capture">confirmation of payment</a> within 72 hours.
+By default, when holding funds, the service expects <a href="#merchant-capture">confirmation of the payment</a> within 72 hours.
 At the end of the term, the payment is self-confirmed.
 To increase or reduce the waiting period, or to set up a payment autoreversal, contact Support.
 The waiting period may not last more than 5 days.
 </aside>

 For payment without the customer's authentication (one-step payment), include in the API request [Invoice](#invoice_put) the `"flags":["SALE"]` parameter.
 If you do not pass this parameter, the unconditional holding of funds for the payment will be made.